 Our medical team is committed to ensuring recovery is sustained and each client entering Victory Bay will meet with our doctors for a thorough assessment and discussion about medications to help them sustain their recovery so that they can make informed choices.

 Naltrexone: Naltrexone is the primary MAT medication used to treat opioid use disorders and alcohol use disorders.
 It comes in a pill form (ReVia, Depade) or as an injectable (Vivitrol).
 When used as a medication-assisted treatment for alcohol dependency, naltrexone blocks the euphoric effects and feelings of intoxication.
 This allows people with alcohol addiction to reduce their drinking behaviors enough to remain motivated to stay in treatment and avoid relapses.

-Vivitrol: At Victory Bay Recovery Center, we advocate for the use of Vivitrol with many of our clients, as it only needs to be administered once a month, which vastly improves compliance while providing an extra measure of insurance against relapse.
+Vivitrol: We advocate for the use of Vivitrol with many of our clients, as it only needs to be administered once a month, which vastly improves compliance while providing an extra measure of insurance against relapse.
 It does so by blocking the euphoric effects of opioids, so if a client relapses and uses the problem drug, Vivitrol prevents the feeling of getting high by binding to opioid receptors and blocking any other opioid from getting through, as well as vastly reducing cravings.